nalgeon/sqlean/docs/fileio.md

-# fileio: Read and write files in SQLite
+# fileio: Read and Write Files in SQLite

 Access the file system directly from SQL.
 Partly based on the [fileio.c](https://sqlite.org/src/file/ext/misc/fileio.c) by D. Richard Hipp.